 Flake Food: Yes

 Live foods (fishes, shrimps, worms): Some of Diet

 Feeding Frequency: Several feedings per day

 The Long Finned Black Tetra is easy to care for provided the water is kept clean.
-Aquariums are closed systems and regardless on size all need some maintenance.
-Over time decomposing organic matter, nitrates, and phosphate build up and the water hardness increases due to evaporation.
-To combat these ever changing conditions water should be replaced on a regular basis, especially if the tank is densely stocked.
-At least 25 - 50% of the tank water should be replaced every other week.
+Aquariums are closed systems, and regardless of size, all need some maintenance.
+Over time, decomposing organic matter, nitrates, and phosphate build up and water hardness increases due to evaporation.
+To combat these ever-changing conditions, water should be replaced on a regular basis, especially if the tank is densely stocked.
+At least 25 to 50% of the tank water should be replaced every other week.

 Water Changes: Bi-weekly

-The Long Finned Black Tetra are very active swimmers.
-They need an aquarium that is at least 15 gallons or more and like a soft, peat-filtered water.
-Although dim lighting and a darker gravel substrate will bring out the tetras best coloring, these fish prefer a well-lit tank with some plant cover.
-They do like areas of bunched low vegetation but also need open areas to swim freely.
+Long Finned Black Tetra are very active swimmers.
+They need an aquarium that is at least 15 gallons or more, and they will appreciate a soft, peat-filtered water.
+Although dim lighting and a darker gravel substrate will bring out this tetra's best coloring, these fish prefer a well-lit tank with some plant cover.
+They like areas of bunched low vegetation but also need open areas to swim freely.
 Additionally, the tank should be securely covered as these fish are skilled jumpers and will probably do so if given the opportunity.

 A biotype setup is a great choice for this tetra and is very easy to put together.
 The substrate should be made up of river sand.
-Provide few hiding places with some driftwood branches and twisted roots.
-If driftwood is hard to get an alternative is common beech once dried and stripped of all its bark.
-Some dried leaves can be added which will stain the water a light brown and give them a natural feel.
+Provide a few hiding places with some driftwood branches and twisted roots.
+If driftwood is hard to find, an alternative is common beech that has been dried and stripped of all its bark.
+Some dried leaves can be added to stain the water a light brown and give the tank a natural feel.
 Leaves should be removed and replaced every few weeks.

-Minimum Tank Size: 15 gal (57 L) - Fifteen gallons is the least amount of space advisable to host a small school.
+Minimum Tank Size: 15 gal (57 L) - A 15-gallon tank is the smallest advisable to host a small school.